aya711git/aya711git/README.md

 ## 🧠 What I Do

-- 🚀 **AI & Machine Learning:** Building intelligent solutions using Python, C#, and more.
+- 🚀 **AI & Machine Learning:** Building intelligent solutions using Python, and more.
 - 🌐 **GNN & Reinforcement Learning:** Exploring graph-based models and RL techniques.
 - 🖼️ **Image Processing:** Designing algorithms to extract insights from visual data.
 - 🎨 **UI/UX & Logo Design:** Crafting intuitive interfaces and creative branding.